aquasecurity/deployments/quick_start/kubernetes_and_openshift/manifests/README.md

 For more information on selecting the yaml file that you need, refer to the [Configuration of Enforcers and storage](#configuration-of-enforcers-and-storage) section.

+## Access Aqua Enterprise console

-1. To access the Aqua Enterprise console on your Kubernetes platform, run the following command to get the external IP of the console:
+**Step 1.
+Get the external IP of the console.**

     ```SHELL
     $ kubectl get svc -n aqua
     ```

-2. If you have deployed Aqua Enterprise on Minikube, run the following commands to get the external IP of the console:
+**Step 2.
+Get the external IP of the console, if Aqua Enterprise is deployed on Minikube.**

     ```SHELL
     $ minikube tunnel
     $ kubectl get svc -n aqua
     ```

-When the **aqua-web** service is ready, you can access it from your browser through the following url:
+**Step 3.
+Access aqua-web service from your browser using the url:**

     ```SHELL
     http://<aqua-web service>:<aqua-web port>